 What is a cohabitation agreement?

-If you’re one of the millions of couples who have opted to cohabitate without getting married, a cohabitation agreement may help you avoid financial and emotional turmoil.
-This is especially true in relationships where one of the partners has significantly higher net worth or annual earnings than the other.
-Cohabitation agreements can protect unmarried couples who also want to safeguard assets, avoid contentious, costly litigation and clarify other wishes should they decide to split up.
+If you’re one of the millions of couples who have chosen to live together without getting married, a cohabitation agreement may help you avoid financial and emotional turmoil.
+This is especially true in relationships where one of the partners has a significantly higher net worth or annual earnings than the other.
+Cohabitation agreements can protect unmarried couples who also want to safeguard assets, avoid contentious, costly litigation, and clarify other wishes should they decide to split up.

 Avoid Common Law Marriage through a Cohabitation Agreement

-Without a written agreement, cohabitating couples in Texas could risk that their relationship constitutes a common law marriage.
-Should the couple decide to part ways, and a judge rules that they are married to one another, the wealthy party could lose considerable assets in a community property state.
+Without a written agreement, couples who live together in Texas could risk that their relationship constitutes a common-law marriage.
+Should the couple decide to part ways, and a judge rules that they are married to one another, the wealthy party could lose a fortune.

-At the same time, the other party may be held responsible for certain debts and liabilities pertaining to their wealthy partners business dealings.
-A cohabitation agreement, that has been entered into voluntarily (by both sides), can help couples avoid the common law marriage argument, if the parties agree in writing that they are not married.
+Simultaneously, the other party may be held responsible for certain debts and liabilities about their wealthy partner’s business dealings.
+A cohabitation agreement that has been entered into voluntarily (by both sides) can help couples avoid the common law marriage argument if the parties agree in writing that they are not married.